 In an effort to mitigate the spread of COVID-19 within our community and to assist our students, faculty and staff in managing the challenges associated with the COVID-19 pandemic, the University has taken a number of actions and adopted a range of practices and protocols.
-They are outlined in the following campus communications:
+They are outlined in the following announcements.

-Additional notices from the Chancellor and others may be found in Messages to Campus.
+Additional notices from the chancellor and others may be found in Messages to Campus.

 Campus Mitigation Protocols